camunda/camunda-docs-manual/content/reference/cmmn11/tasks/decision-task.md

               decisionRef="checkCreditDecision" />
 ```
 Instead of the `decisionRef` attribute it is also possible to use an expression which must evaluate
-to a key of a decision definition during the runtime.
+to a key of a decision definition at runtime.

 ```xml
 <decisionTask id="checkCreditDecision" name="Check credit">